cakefs-unreal/cakefs-unreal.github.io/docs/core-api/file-extensions.md

 	}; // => ".db"
     ```
 === "Blueprint"
-    To build a FileExt object that contains just the trailing component (assuming there is one) of a file extension, we use `BuildCakeFileExtFromFilePathSingle`:

     {{ bp_img_file_ext('Build Cake File Ext From File Path Single') }}

 In the example above, the CakeFileExt will have the extension `.db`.